dev-gabrielferreira/spring-initialzr-in-rust/README.md

 The application name will be applied to the spring server initializer file.

 **Accepted dependencies** <br>
-*In the future more may be added
+*In the future more may be added <br>

+"web", "data-jpa", "security", "thymeleaf", "actuator", "batch", "kafka", "devtools", "mail", "flyway", "liquibase", "redis", "amqp", "validation", "h2", "web-services", "graphql", "cache", "mysql", "postgresql"

 **Commands** <br>
 -n for project name (required) <br>